10 Best HVAC Proposal Software Tools in 2026 (Compared)

 The best tools go further.
 They let you build proposals on a phone or tablet right at the customer's kitchen table, collect e-signatures before you leave the home, and track exactly when a homeowner opens or ignores your bid.
 For HVAC businesses that close deals in person, that speed can be the difference between winning and losing a job.

-In this guide we compare six popular options across the criteria that matter most to HVAC contractors: HVAC-specific templates, e-signatures, mobile support, equipment catalogs, financing integration, and price.
+In this guide we compare ten popular options across the criteria that matter most to HVAC contractors: HVAC-specific templates, e-signatures, mobile support, equipment catalogs, financing integration, and price.

 Feature Comparison Table

-The table below summarizes how each tool stacks up on the features HVAC contractors care about most.
+The table below summarizes how the top HVAC proposal tools stack up on the features contractors care about most.
 Scroll right on mobile to see every column.

 |---|---|---|---|---|---|---|